entekadesign/kobold-alarm-clock-card/README.md

 Features:
 - Set a schedule of alarm times, one for each day of the week
-- Set one or more Home Assistant entities to be triggered by alarm
+- Set one or more Home Assistant (HA) entities to be triggered by alarm
-- Set one or more additional entities to activate X minutes before or after alarm
+- Set one or more additional HA entities to activate X minutes before or after alarm
-- Add other Home Assistant cards to be displayed or hidden when screen tapped
+- Add other HA cards to be displayed or hidden when screen tapped
 - Set an unscheduled alarm time easily while scheduled alarm remains active
 - Set 12-hour or 24-hour time display format
 - Set time display font to system or any of three presets
 - Set default duration of snooze before alarm becomes active again
 - Set default duration of triggered alarm before becoming inactive
+- Improve reliability by setting HA entities for ping and locally-hosted alarm

 Kobold is adapted from Ronald Dehuysser's [Lovelace Alarm Clock Card](https://github.com/rdehuyss/homeassistant-lovelace-alarm-clock-card).